Government of the British Indian Ocean Territory

-The British Indian Ocean Territory (abbreviated as BIOT) is an overseas territory of the United Kingdom.
+The British Indian Ocean Territory is an overseas territory of the United Kingdom.
 It is administered by a Commissioner, located at the Foreign and Commonwealth Office in London.
 There is no Governor appointed to represent the King in the territory as there are no permanent inhabitants (as is also the case in South Georgia and the South Sandwich Islands and the British Antarctic Territory).